japananh/japananh/README.md

 # About me

-My name is Nana Tran.
-I'm a developer, a book enthusiast, and a weightlifter.
+Hi, I'm a software developer, a book enthusiast, and a weightlifter.
+My work mostly focused on web developement using Javascript, Go, and MySQL.

 ![Nana's GitHub stats](https://github-readme-stats.vercel.app/api?username=japananh&theme=buefy&show_icons=true)